Chia-Network/chia-docs/docs/13cli/data.md

 ---
 sidebar_position: 2
 ---
-# 13.2 Data Layer CLI
+# 13.2 Data Layer (Beta) CLI
-This page includes a comprehensive list of Chia's Command Line Interface commands for interacting with the Data Layer.
-For more info on getting set up with the Data Layer and Climate Warehouse, see our [install guide](/docs/15resources/data_layer_install_guide_testnet "Climate Warehouse install guide").
+This page includes a comprehensive list of Chia's Command Line Interface commands for interacting with the Data Layer Beta.
+For more info on getting set up with the Data Layer and Climate Warehouse, see our [install guide](/docs/15resources/data_layer_install_guide "Climate Warehouse install guide").

-We also have documented the [RPC API](/docs/12rpcs/data_layer_rpc_api "Section 12.3: Data Layer RPC API") for interacting with the Data Layer.
+We also have documented the [RPC API](/docs/12rpcs/data_layer_rpc_api "Section 12.3: Data Layer Beta RPC API") for interacting with the Data Layer.

 The relevant Data Layer commands can all be found under the `chia data` command: